rockstor/rockon-registry/README.md

 _Note that protocol is optional and if it's not present, both tcp and udp ports are mapped simultaneously.
 If you wish to allow both tcp and udp, just don't specify protocol in the Port object._

-### `volumes` Object
+### `volumes` object
-This optional object allows the mapping of Rockstor shares onto volume paths exposed by the container image.
+This optional object allows the mapping of Rockstor Shares onto volume paths exposed by the container image.
+When Shares require, or may benefit from a specific owner:group, specify this at the end of the Share's *"description"* via name or ID, e.g. "... must be (1000:docker)." or "... e.g. (13001:13001)." or "... (bareos:bareos)".
+Docker can only map IDs irrespective, but with for example (bareos:bareos), the docs instruct on creating a host to in-container uid:gid mapping.
 ```
 {
-  "description": "<A detailed description.
-E.g. 'This is where all incoming syncthing data will be stored'>",
+  "description": "<A brief description.
+E.g. 'This is where all incoming syncthing data will be stored (1000:1000).'>",
   "label": "<A short label, e.g. 'Data Storage [e.g. syncthing-storage]'>",
   (optional)"min_size": <integer: suggested minimum size of the Share, in Bytes>
 }